 After a record snow fall, over 2 feet, in 2016 she decided to clear her 185 foot driveway by hand with the help of her son and a friend.
-I calculated the weight of the snow moved from the water content and area cleared was 13 tons.
+I calculated the weight of the snow moved over two days from the water content and area cleared was 13 tons.

 She cleared the leaves from her yard with a dozen or more large trees by herself this Fall.

-At the end of a 6 mile hike up a mountain (we call them hills in Califoria) and across bolder patches in Norvin Green State Forest we were all pooped but SHIWO was in a hurry to get home or the first pub we could find or just get away from some big snakes we saw.
-She took off like a gazelle, leaping big bolders in a single bound leaving us in the dust.
+At the end of a 6 mile hike up a mountain (we call them hills in Califoria) and across bolder patches in Norvin Green State Forest we were all pooped but SHIWO was in a hurry to get to the first pub we could find or just get away from some big snakes we just saw.
+She took off like a gazelle for the last half mile, leaping big bolders in a single bound, leaving us in the dust.

 She is also an Iron Willed Woman - Resolute when she decides on a course of action.

-One of her friends offered "Super Hot and Intelligent WOman" as what SHIWO stands for, so that has become an alias.
+One of her friends offered "Super Hot and Intelligent WOman" for SHIWO, so that has become an alias.

 This is only a definition of the acronym; SHIWO has many other attributes to numerous to list.